Murder of Kitty Genovese: Police investigation

-Genovese's girlfriend, Mary Ann Zielonko, was questioned by Detective Mitchell Sang at 7:00 a.m. on the morning after the murder.
+Zielonko, Genovese's girlfriend, was questioned by Detective Mitchell Sang at 7:00 a.m. on the morning after the murder.
 She was later interrogated for six hours by two homicide detectives, John Carroll and Jerry Burns, whose questioning centered on her relationship with Genovese.
 This was also the police's focus when they questioned the couple's neighbors.
 Initially, Zielonko was considered to be a suspect.

 On March 19, 1964, six days after the stabbing, Moseley was arrested for suspected robbery in Ozone Park after a television set was discovered in the trunk of his car.
-Moseley's car was searched after a local man, Raoul Cleary, became suspicious when he saw Moseley removing the television from a neighbor's house.
+The car was searched after a local man, Raoul Cleary, became suspicious when he saw Moseley removing the television from a neighbor's house.
 Cleary questioned Moseley, who claimed to be a removal worker.
 However, after consulting another neighbor, Jack Brown, who confirmed that the homeowners were not moving, Cleary called the police.
-Brown disabled Moseley's car to ensure he could not get away before police arrived.
+Brown disabled Moseley's car to ensure he could not flee before police arrived.
 A detective recalled that a white car similar to Moseley's had been reported by some of the witnesses to Genovese's murder, and he informed Detectives Carroll and Sang.
 During questioning, Moseley admitted to the murders of Genovese and two other women – Annie Mae Johnson, who had been shot and burned to death in her apartment in South Ozone Park a few weeks earlier; and 15-year-old Barbara Kralik, who had been killed in her parents' Springfield Gardens home the previous July.

 Perpetrator

-Winston Moseley (1935–2016) was 29 years old at the time he murdered Genovese.
+Winston Moseley was 29 years old at the time he murdered Genovese.
 He was from Ozone Park, Queens, and worked at Remington Rand as a tab operator, preparing the punched cards used at that time mainly for data input for digital computers.
 Moseley was married with three children and had no criminal record.

 While in custody, Moseley confessed to killing Genovese.
 He detailed the attack, corroborating the physical evidence at the scene.
 He said that his motive for the attack was simply "to kill a woman", saying he preferred to kill women because "they were easier and didn't fight back".
-He stated that he got up that night around 2 a.m., while his wife was working nights as a registered nurse, and drove through Queens to find a victim.
+Moseley stated that he got up that night around 2 a.m., while his wife was working nights as a registered nurse, and drove through Queens to find a victim.

 Moseley saw Genovese on her way home and followed her to the parking lot before killing her.
-He also confessed to murdering and sexually assaulting two other women and to committing between 30 and 40 burglaries.
+He also confessed to murdering and sexually assaulting two other women and to committing between thirty and forty burglaries.
 Subsequent psychiatric examinations suggested that Moseley was a necrophile.